 Saint Remi Basilica / Place Chanoine Ladame 51100 REIMS France / Open every day from 9am to 7pm, free entrance.

 Taittinger, a dream spread from the chalk cellars to the bottle

 The Champagne Taittinger is more than a brand, that produces 6 million bottles, that is to say almost 2% of the 320 millions of bottles on the market every year, for all of the Champagne appellation.

 The House settled in the cellars of the former Saint-Nicaise Abbey, built in the 13th century upon Gallo-Roman chalk mines, dating back to the 4th century.
 We can count 3 cellars of the group including one in the center, one under the vinyards and one under the abbey where is currently the building of the visits; with 2km of galleries dug in chalk, 3 levels of storage of 6 million bottles.

-Taittinger and Russia maintain a strong link since the Tsar Peter 1st visited the abbey in 1717, moreover the brand will be the official supplier of the next Russian Football World Cup with a specific designed bottle for the occasion.
+Taittinger and Russia still maintained a strong link since the Tsar Peter 1st visited the abbey in 1717, moreover the brand will be the official supplier of the late 2018 Russian Football World Cup with a specific designed bottle for the occasion.
 In the meantime, the export market is very important for the brand because it represents 80% of its sales, of which the United Kingdom and the United States represent the first markets.

 The property of the House’s vineyards is spread between 288 hectares which represents the 3rd vineyard in surface for the Champagne appellation, which doesn’t forbid them from requiring 50% of supply of external juice contributions.
 For information, the first surface is 1300 hectares for Moet and Chandon and the second ranking, 500 for the Champagne Veuve Cliquot, whereas the Champagne appellation was registered in 1935 and represents nearly 34,000 hectares in all the departments concerned.